 Like those feather teasers on a wand or fishing pole, they can easily start swallowing the string and it could be dangerous.
 It might get tangled on their teeth or worse really swallow it and could hurt them a hundred times over if you pull it forcefully.
 Same thing with yarns or strings, we often see cats go gaga over these, and I mean dangling stuff – they are life-threatening if swallowed.
 I do let them enjoy and play with strings, don’t get me wrong, but I am extra careful because it is my responsibility.

 I don’t have any experience in animal first-aids, I only have the numbers for an animal shelter and our vet so I take these hazards seriously and make sure I am fast enough or careful enough not to reach a worst case scenario.
+But I have this book called The Well Cat Book: The Classic Comprehensive Handbook of Cat Care (amazon).
+It teaches cat owners how to detect signs of illness, diagnose problems, and begin home treatment--thereby avoiding expensive and often unnecessary trips to the vet.

 I would like to believe that my cats have everything they need inside our home.
 We don’t go out often but I provide them with stimulating environment, to keep them agile, satisfying their need to climb, giving them toys that bring out their instinctive desire to hunt (I once crept around the house placing 2 rat toys under the sofa and one hiding near their scratching posts) – by the way, Grizabella always looks so elegant when in hunting mode while my ruff tuff Shadow, is more of the ‘attack from hell’ approach, and then providing them with interactive materials or toys mostly to keep them from getting bored.